 Student Social and Emotional Development

 Social and emotional learning (SEL) is defined as the process through which students enhance their ability to integrate thinking, feeling, and behaving to achieve important life tasks.
-Students should be able to recognize and manage their emotions, establish healthy relationships, set positive goals, meet personal and social needs, and make responsible and ethical decisions.
+Students competent in SEL are able to recognize and manage their emotions, establish healthy relationships, set positive goals, meet personal and social needs, and make responsible and ethical decisions.

-The Superintendent or designee shall incorporate SEL into the District’s educational programs consistent with the District’s mission and the goals and benchmarks of the Illinois Learning Standards.
-The objectives for addressing the needs of student SEL development through the educational programs are to:
+The Superintendent or designee shall incorporate SEL into the District’s curriculum and other educational programs consistent with the District’s mission and the goals and benchmarks of the Illinois Learning Standards.
+The Ill.
+Learning Standards include three goals for students:

 - Develop self-awareness and self-management skills to achieve school and life success.

 - Use social-awareness and interpersonal skills to establish and maintain positive relationships.

 - Demonstrate decision-making skills and responsible behaviors in personal, school, and community contexts.

 The incorporation of SEL objectives into the District’s curriculum and other educational programs may include but is not limited to: